woweh/Batch-Scripter-App-for-AutoCAD/README.md

 If an error occurs during any operation prior to running a script, an error message will be displayed with details about the issue.
 Common errors include file access issues and invalid file formats.

 ## Installation
-1. Download the latest released DLL file found in https://github.com/Owack/Batch-Scripter-App-for-AutoCAD/tree/master/Release
+1. Download the latest released DLL file found in this repository in the "Release" folder
 2. Move the file to a desired directory.
 3. Open AutoCAD and run "NETLOAD" command.
 4. Browse to the DLL file and load it.